Steven H. David

 Steven H. David (born 1957) is a former justice of the Indiana Supreme Court.
-David previously served as a lawyer and military officer.
+He previously served as a lawyer and military officer.
 He retired from the United States Army Reserve in September 2010 with the rank of colonel.

 Biography

-Justice David was born in Allen County, Indiana, and raised in Bartholomew County, Indiana.
+David was born in Allen County, Indiana, and raised in Bartholomew County, Indiana.

 Education

-He graduated magna cum laude from Murray State University as a Distinguished Military Graduate on an R.O.T.C. scholarship.
+David graduated magna cum laude from Murray State University as a Distinguished Military Graduate on an R.O.T.C. scholarship.
 He earned his law degree from Robert H. McKinney School of Law.
 He is also a graduate of the Indiana Judicial College and the Graduate Program for Indiana Judges.